 In terms of the percentage of net gain, a sensitivity analysis was carried out as part of the Defra impact assessment to look at impacts of 5% BNG, 10% BNG and 20% BNG, the conclusion being:

 While this suggests that varying the level of net gain between 5% and 20% has very limited impact on the outcome, there is a trade-off between cost implications for developers and the likelihood of net gain being delivered at a national level (e.g. less costly/likely at 5% net gain compared to 10%, and vice versa for 20%).
 Our chosen policy approach, which sets out that 10% is the right level to demonstrate net gain, considers this trade-off among other issues.

 Going above 10% BNG

 Some local authorities are looking to go above 10% as a target.
-Further information is provided in this Planning Resource article: The nine authorities set to require developers to provide a biodiversity net gain of over ten per cent and Carter Jonas study on Biodiversity Net Gain in local plans.
+Further information is provided in this Planning Resource article: The 14 authorities whose local plans would require developers to deliver a biodiversity net gain of over ten per cent and Carter Jonas study on Biodiversity Net Gain in local plans.

 The Kent Nature Partnership net gain group has published a county-wide strategic viability assessment to understand the implications of a 20% BNG approach for Kent: https://kentnature.org.uk/nature-recovery/biodiversity-net-gain/.
 In summary: